How MSA Helped Save a Vital Oyster Reef in the Lynnhaven Watershed

 Oyster Reef Work by MSA PC

-Originally, the reefs were built by placing oyster shells in designated areas.
-However, in some areas much of the shells sank into the soft tidal mud resulting in considerable loss of the valuable donated shells.
-To address this, CBF received a permit amendment allowing them to use crushed concrete as a base material, having a similar chemical composition to oyster shells, and then placing oyster shells on top.
+Initially, the reefs were built by placing oyster shells in designated areas.
+However, in some areas, much of the shells sank into soft tidal mud, resulting in considerable loss of the valuable donated shells.
+To address this, CBF received a permit amendment that allowed them to use crushed concrete as a base material, having a similar chemical composition to oyster shells, and then place oyster shells on top.
 An independent non-profit organization constructed the reefs.

-Later, some citizens raised concerns after noticing unauthorized or deleterious materials like steel, asphalt, and glass mixed in with the crushed concrete.
-The concern focused primarily on asphalt, which can leach harmful polycyclic aromatic hydrocarbons (PAHs) into the water.
-Rather than recovering the unauthorized materials, the VMRC ordered the removal of some reefs, even though removal could harm the developing aquatic habitat by disturbing the sediment and resident marine life.
+Later, some citizens raised concerns after noticing unauthorized or deleterious materials, such as steel, asphalt, and glass, mixed in with some of the crushed concrete.
+The regulatory concern focused primarily on asphalt, which can leach harmful polycyclic aromatic hydrocarbons (PAHs) into the water.
+Rather than recovering the unauthorized materials, the VMRC ordered the entire removal of some reefs, even though removal could impact surface water and harm the developing aquatic habitat by disturbing the sediment and resident marine life.

 Some of the artificial reefs were removed.
 However, the last reefs under scrutiny were those in front of the Brock Center, which were considered a showcase reef.